-Since criminal cases are handled by the Dodge County Sheriff's Office, all of the reports submitted by FLCI investigators are administrative.
+Since criminal cases are handled by the Columbia County Sheriff's Office, all of the reports submitted by CCI investigators are administrative.
 According to the investigators interviewed, all pertinent information is included in the report including staff actions that would have contributed to abuse.
+If the Security Director determined that staff actions or failures contributed to an incident a separate investigation would be initiated.